 An operating system (OS) is a software system that manages the computer that provides some services for computer programs and manages computer hardware and software.
 Basically, it is a communication or resource allocation between computer hardware and applications.
 It provides some services like managing input and output devices, managing file systems, providing UI (User Interface) and also managing computer memory.
 It also governs and executes all the programs.

 Linux operating System also consists of various components for example system libraries, user-space utilities, Linux kernel, and applications.
 The kernel is the core component of an operating system.
 This provides a platform for programs and various services to run on top of it.
 The Linux kernel is modifiable according to the user’s needs.
 Overall, the Linux Operating System and Linux kernel together provide a strong and user-friendly platform.

-In a General Purpose Computer running many processes simulteneously, we need a middle layer to manage the distribution of the hardware resources of the computer efficiently and fairly among all the various processes running on the computer.
+In a General-Purpose Computer running many processes simultaneously, we need a middle layer to manage the distribution of the computer’s hardware resources efficiently and fairly among all the various processes running on the computer.
 This middle layer is referred to as the kernel.
-Basically the kernel virtualizes the common hardware resources of the computer to provide each process with its own virtual resources.
-This makes the process seem as it is the sole process running on the machine.
+The kernel virtualizes the computer’s common hardware resources to provide each process with its own virtual resources.
+This makes the process seem as if it is the sole process running on the machine.
 The kernel is also responsible for preventing and mitigating conflicts between different processes.
 This is schematically represented below: